uhlerlab/server_tutorial/README.md

     `wget https://repo.anaconda.com/archive/Anaconda3-2019.10-Linux-x86_64.sh`

 Then follow the instructions at https://docs.anaconda.com/anaconda/install/linux/ for python3.7 .
-Don't forget to run `source .bashrc` after installation.

-   *Make sure to run `source activate myenv` in order for the following installation to be in the right environment.
+Don't forget to run `source .bashrc` and `source activate myenv` in order for the following installation to be in the right environment.

 2. After installing conda, create a conda environment (put in a reasonable name for myenv) with: